Umangi0705/GA-DSI-Medicare-fraud-detection-/README.md

 #### 1.1 Project overview

-In this project I am building a simple Data Model to show the relationships among the different datasets and identify the key feature-sets for fraud detections.I have gathered multiple datasets and merged them with specific feature.Then I made different machine learning models to detect fraud pattern based on the different features: Service Providers, Insurance subscribers, Provider's claim counts, their drug counts etc.Finally,I have evaluated my models using diffrent classification matrices.
+In this project, I am building a simple data Model to show the relationships among the different datasets and identify the key feature-sets for fraud detections.
+I have gathered multiple datasets and merged them with specific feature.
+Then I made different machine learning models to detect fraud pattern based on the different features such as: Service Providers, Insurance subscribers, Provider's claim counts, their drug counts etc. Finally, I evaluated my models using diffrent classification matrices.

-### 2. Problem Statement
+### 2. Problem Statement <a id = 'problem-statement'></a>

-Build a model using the machine learning method to detect the fraudulence Medicare claims using different modeling techniques from the CMS open datasets and other use open data.
+Build a model using the machine learning method to detect the fraudulence Medicare claims using different modeling techniques from the CMS open datasets and other public use data.

 #### 2.1 Define problem